 For a business term loan, you can choose to make daily or weekly payments.
 For a business line of credit, fixed weekly payments are the only option.
-Every time you draw from your credit line, the amount must be paid back within six months, plus interest.
+Every time you draw from your credit line, you must pay back the amount within six months, plus interest.
 There is no fee for drawing funds from your credit line.

-If this is your first business term loan with OnDeck, you’ll be charged an origination fee of 2.4% to 4%.
+If this is your first business term loan with OnDeck, you’ll be charged a 2.4% to 4% origination fee.
 Your origination fee for your second loan will be 1% to 3%.
-For your third, the fee drops to 0% to 3%.
+For your third, the fee drops to 0% from 3%.

 Business lines of credit carry a monthly maintenance fee of $20.
 If you draw $5,000 or more within five days of receiving funds, this fee will be waived for six months.

 If you miss a payment, you will incur a late payment penalty.